albirrkarim/react-speech-highlight-demo/README.md

 So this package is the answer for you who looking for:

 - Best Text to Speech Library
-- text to speech with viseme lipsync javascript
+- Text to speech with viseme lipsync javascript
-- javascript text to speech highlight words
+- Javascript text to speech highlight words
 - How to text to speech with highlight the sentence and words like speechify
 - How to text to speech with highlight the sentence and words using elevenlabs
 - How to text to speech with highlight the sentence and words using open ai